Tame semicascades and cascades generated by affine self-mappings of the $d$-torus

-In particular, due to the equivalence of (a) and (c) (see Remark 1), we conclude that in the metric case the definition of tameness given in terms of pointwise convergent sequences in $G$ is equivalent to the original one in terms of independent sequences (see the Introduction).
+This argument, combined with the equivalence of (a) and (b), shows that in the metric case the definition of tameness given in terms of pointwise convergent sequences in $G$ is equivalent to the original one given in terms of independent sequences (see Introduction).